psu-arts-arch-3/art-203/unit-1/lesson-1/exercise-1-self-portrait-site.md

 Most of us spend our whole days online, and as such there are _a lot_ of different tools for building websites.
-Some of these tools are simpler or more complex than others, and I think it's useful to understand what's out there, and try a variety of tools.
-Even the simple platforms that might not seem "professional" might prove useful when your friend needs to build a website in time for dinner.
+Some of these tools are simpler or more complex than others, and I think it's useful to understand what's out there and try a variety of tools.

 We're going to get into the nitty gritty of how web content works, and just what the heck HTTP means, but first let's see what you can build with absolutely zero experience in the field of web design—you might be surprised.